springcomp/azure-functions-university/lessons/dotnet6/logging/README.md

 ## n.
 Log levels and categories

-In this section, you will learn the basics of _Application Insights_ and its _AppTraces_ log store.
+In this section, you will learn the basics of _Application Insights_ and its _traces_ log store.
 You will also learn about _Log Categories_ and how to filter log output based upon _Log Levels_ and categories.

 ### Overview